-However, the early processes of opinion formation – which were brought forward primarily by civil society actors – were followed by few concrete cultural policy actions.
-Only since climate change with its catastrophic consequences has dominated the headlines in the media, it has become increasingly clear that the old question about the limits of growth and the resulting constraints and necessary decisions are increasingly challenging for all policy areas, including cultural policy.
-There is now a growing call for federal, state and local cultural policy to meet the criteria of a sustainable and climate-friendly cultural policy.
-There are calls for cultural and environmental policy to be more closely interlinked.
-Furthermore, the debate on sustainability should be extended to include cultural topics.
-Specifically, there is a rising demand for programmes that enable cultural institutions to adapt to the climatic conditions that are expected to appear in the upcoming decades.
-Moreover, such programmes should provide incentives that encourage institutions to generate ideas for a change of direction and encourage them to communicate these new ideas proactively.
-The creation of sustainable equipment and a management of cultural infrastructure are regarded as further tasks to be tackled.
+However, the early opinion-forming processes – mainly initiated by civil society actors – have been followed by little concrete cultural policy action.
+Only since climate change with its catastrophic consequences has dominated the media headlines has it become increasingly clear that the old question of the limits to growth and the resulting constraints and necessary decisions are increasingly challenging all policy areas, including cultural policy.
+Increasingly, we are hearing calls for federal, state and local cultural policy to be oriented towards the criteria of a sustainable and climate-friendly cultural policy.
+There are calls for cultural and environmental policy to be more closely interlinked and for the sustainability debate to be expanded to include the cultural issue.
+Specifically, programmes are called for that allow cultural institutions to adapt to the climatic conditions to be expected in the coming decades and to provide incentives that encourage institutions to generate ideas for a change of course and to communicate them proactively.

 Tutzinger Manifest (2002), in: Kurt, Hildegard / Wagner, Bernd (Hrsg.), Kultur – Kunst – Nachhaltigkeit.
 Die Bedeutung von Kultur für das Leitbild Nachhaltige Entwicklung, Bonn / Essen: Kulturpolitische Gesellschaft e.V. / Klartext Verlag (Dokumentation 57), p.
 265-267.